Code-Institute-Submissions/acme-events/README.md

   + Edit event details where necessary.
   + Delete events if cancelled before their start date.
   + Rely on automated processes within the site to display only those events that have not already passed (ie. expired events will not be presented to the public).
-  + Take bookings (sell tickets) online with ease and a minimum investment of time.
+  + Take bookings online with ease and a minimum investment of time.
   + Link to and promote venues hosting these events to promote good relations between organiser and venue.
   + Provide contact information for venues to reduce queries from users that would be more appropriately directed to the venue than the event organiser.
   + Build a client contact database directly from my website using the integrated newsletter sign-up form.